2 months ago

 Precise Temperature Control

-VIM allows for precise temperature control during the melting process.
-The induction heating system ensures consistent and repeatable results, crucial for producing materials with specific properties and compositions.
+The furnace allows for accurate temperature control throughout the melting process, which is pivotal for producing materials with precise properties and compositions.

 Versatile Material Compatibility